kabanero-io/kabanero-foundation/design/stackhub.md

 In the future, Kabanero:
   - _*may*_ deliver a unique stack hub index.yaml as needed.
-  - take advantage of leveraging Appsody features which makes it easier to create an `index.yaml` for single stack and versions, as well as mallowing the `index.yaml` files to be built by reference.
+  - take advantage of leveraging Appsody features which makes it easier to create an `index.yaml` for single stack and versions, as well as allowing the `index.yaml` files to be built by reference.

 #  - Discussion: